 COMMON BRAND NAME(S): Avandaryl

-WARNING: This medication may infrequently cause or worsen certain heart problems (congestive heart failure, heart attack).
-Seek immediate medical attention if you notice any symptoms of heart problems, including: swelling of the hands/feet, unusual/sudden weight gain, trouble breathing, chest pain/discomfort.
+WARNING: This medication may infrequently cause or worsen a certain heart problem (congestive heart failure).
+Tell your doctor right away if you notice any symptoms of heart failure, including: swelling of the hands/feet, unusual/sudden weight gain, trouble breathing, unusual tiredness.

 USES: This medication is a combination of two drugs, rosiglitazone and glimepiride.
 It is used along with a proper diet and exercise program to control high blood sugar in patients with type 2 diabetes.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.

 Rosiglitazone belongs to a class of drugs known as thiazolidinediones or "glitazones".
 It works by helping to restore your body's proper response to insulin, thereby lowering your blood sugar.